 That’s because each projects’ wiring specs differ.
 For instance, THHN wire size of one application may not be suitable for another application.
 Similarly, your specifications might work better with THHN aluminum wire, but it might not perform optimally if you substitute it with THHN copper wire.

-In this ZW Cable THHN Wire Buyers Guide, we’ll address some key factors about THHN electrical wire, and discuss various points to consider when making procurement decisions.
+In this ZW Cable THHN Cable Buyers Guide, we’ll address some key factors about types of thhn, and discuss various points to consider when making procurement decisions.
 Remember, THHN wire price isn’t the only consideration for which wire to use.
 We’ll tell you what else you should factor into these decisions.

 Electrical projects use various types of wiring.
 And within a project too, there might be different types of cables and wires necessary for various applications.
 THHN wire is a wire or cable produced per certain specifications.
-North American wire types must follow certain standards, including those defined by institutions such as Insulated Cable Engineers Association (ICEA), American Society for Testing and Materials (ASTM) and the National Electrical Manufacturers Association (NEMA).
-One of those standards laid out is for thhn wire.
+North American wire types must follow certain standards, including those defined by institutions such as Insulated Cable Engineers Association (ICEA), the American Society for Testing and Materials (ASTM), and the national electrical code.
+One of those standards laid out is for thhn building wire.

-THHN electrical wire is very common in building electrical transmission.
-Electrical projects may opt for either THHN copper wire, or they may choose THHN aluminum wire.
+THHN cables are popular type in building electrical transmission.
+Electrical projects may opt for either copper thhn wire, or they may choose THHN aluminum wire.
 Because of its high transmission rating – up to 600 volts – THHN cable is the ideal choice for industrial as well as residential and commercial projects.

-Both AWG and THHN refer to certain manufacturing standards for producing electrical wires and cables.
+Both AWG and THHN refer to certain manufacturing standards for producing hook-up wire.
 Manufacturers must certify their cables per these standards so engineers and project managers can choose the right product for their application.
-Both are acronyms defining those standards, and both specifications come from industry groups or certification bodies.
+Both are acronyms defining those standards, and both thhn wire specifications to come from industry groups or certification bodies.

-AWG wire gauge governs the thickness (cross-sectional dimension) of the conducting copper or aluminum conductor used in the manufacture of THHN wire.
-It (the AWG rating) governs the amperage (or number of amps) that a type THHN wire may safely transmit.
+AWG wire gauge governs the thickness (cross-sectional dimension) of the conducting copper or aluminum conductor used in the manufacture of XTHHN wire.
+It (the AWG rating) governs the amperage (or number of amps) that a type THHN cable may safely transmit.
 Generally, the higher the AWG rating (number), the less amps it can carry.

-THHN wire size may also be measured in AWG scale, but THHN primarily relates to the insulation of the cable.
-The purpose of insulation is to ensure current does not flow outside the confines of the insulation, but travels within the THHN aluminum wire or copper conductor.
+THHN wire size may also be measured in AWG scale such as 12thhn, #4 thhn, and #2 thhn but THHN primarily relates to the insulation of the cable.
+The purpose of insulation is to ensure current does not flow outside the confines of the insulation but travels within the THHN aluminum wire or copper conductor.

 As noted earlier, different types of electrical cabling and wiring standards exist to guide engineers about which products are best for specific applications.
-When preparing to wire a building or appliance, it is important to understand which cable to buy and use for the application.
+When preparing to wire a building or appliance, it is important to understand which which cable’s ampacity to buy and use for the application.
 That’s where an understanding of THHN Vs THWN is vital.

-A variety of electrical installations extensively use both type THHN wire as well as THWN wire.
+A variety of electrical installations extensively use both type thhn thwn as well as THWN is essentially the same as thhn.
 THHN is a common choice when engineers want to connect branch circuits and for appliance wiring.
-THWN wire evolved from THHN wire, and like its counterpart is a nylon-coated but water-resistant wire.
+THWN cable evolved from THHN cable, and like its counterpart is a nylon-coated but water-resistant wire.
 It (THWN) can function in similar operating environments as THHN, but without additional installation prerequisites to operate in wetter climates.

 The major difference, therefore, between THHN Vs THWN, is the water-resistant feature of the latter over the former.
-Due to this additional characteristic (water-resistance), THWN has a clear advantage over type THHN wire: Due to its PVC coating, it doesn’t require additional conduiting for safe installation.
+Due to this additional characteristic (water-resistance), THWN has a clear advantage over type THHN cables: Due to its polyvinyl chloride coating coating, it doesn’t require additional conducting for safe installation.
 It may be laid out without a conduit, unlike THHN, which requires ducting.

 As a result of this major difference between THHN Vs THWN, and because both types of cables have similar applications, many contractors simply carry THWN, instead of also hauling huge reels of THHN wire to job sites.
-Usually, if the contractor provides appropriate conducting for the application, it’s possible to substitute type THHN wire instead of using THWN wire.
-That’s because the specification for THWN allows it to function better in wet conditions where, unless you run it through a conduit, THHN cable might not be appropriate.
+Usually, if the contractor provides appropriate conducting for the application, it’s possible to substitute type THHN wire instead of using THWN cable.
+That’s because the specification for THWN allows it to function better in wet conditions where, unless you run it through a conduit, tffn and thhn cable might not be appropriate.

 THHN cable is often a critical component in North American AC electrical distribution systems, and are a good fit for voltage between 110 to 600 volts.
 Depending on the type of application and THHN wire size, project engineers may either use wires with stranded or solid conductors.
 Electrical project managers may choose to use either THHN aluminum wire or THHN copper wire.